rdrew/responsive_upei_footer/README.md

 UPEI footer exposes a block that includes the footer from a static URL.
 This module allows the footer to live independant of a theme so it can be exposed on multiple site installs and themes.
-Currently there are no admin options, or included CSS.
+Currently there are no admin options but it does pull in a css file for responsivity and some basic styles.
-CSS styling is to be handled on the theme layer for now.

 Maintained by Rob Drew.